mlbonniec/yoga-booking/README.md

 ```

 ### Run the projet
-To run the project, you will have to possibilities.
+To run the project, you will have two possibilities.
 You will be able to make some modifications in development mode, or you will be able to build the project.

 #### In development mode
 ```